Life inside the Forbidden City

 The colour at the bottom of the robe indicated rank and lineage, with yellow restricted to the emperor.

-“The lower border of diagonal bands and rounded billows represent water.
-At the four axes of the coat, the cardinal points: rise prism shaped rocks symbolizing the earth mountain.
-Above is the cloud-filled firmament against with dragons, (symbol of imperial authority) coil and twist.
-The symbolism is complete only when the coat is worn, the human body becomes the world axis, the neck opening, the gate of heaven or apex of the universe, separates the material world of the coat from the realm of the spiritual represented by the wearer’s head”
+“The lower border of diagonal bands and rounded billows represents water; at the four axis of the coat, the cardinal points, rise prism-shaped rocks symbolising the earth mountain.
+Above is the cloud-filled firmament against which dragons, the symbols of imperial authority, coil and twist.
+The symbolism is complete only when the coat is worn.
+The human body becomes the world axis; the neck opening, the gate of heaven or apex of the universe, separates the material world of the coat from the realm of the spiritual represented by the wearer’s head”.

-– John E Vollmer, curator and scholar of Asian art, textiles, costumes and design.
-He is the author of 30 museum exhibition catalogs and multiple books and articles.
+– John E. Vollmer, curator and scholar of Asian art, textiles, costumes and design.
+He is the author of 30 museum exhibition catalogues and multiple books and articles.

 FURTHER READING